UJTech-Projects/Stockanalysisltp/README.md

 # Angel One Watchlist & LTP History Backend

 A robust Node.js application to manage stock watchlists and persist daily Last Traded Price (LTP) history using the Angel One SmartAPI.
-It includes a smart lookup system, daily batch fetchers, real-time WebSocket updates, and a basic frontend dashboard.
+It includes a smart lookup system, daily batch fetchers, real-time WebSocket updates, and a **modern frontend dashboard**.

 ## 🚀 Features